pepfar-datim/visualization-navigator/docs/SeeingUsernames.md

 # Seeing Usernames

 By default, the Visualization Navigator cannot show the usernames of the owners of DHIS2 visualizations.
-If you have administrative access to your postgres dabase, you can change that by following these steps.
+If you have administrative access to your postgres database, you can change that by following these steps.

 **Step 1.** If you are using DHIS 2.38 or later, run this command in `psql`:
 ```